score-spec/score-compose/README.md

   -o, --output string                   The output file to write the composed compose file to (default "compose.yaml")
-      --override-property stringArray   An optional set of path=key overrides to set or remove --overrides-file string           An optional file of Score overrides to merge in
+      --override-property stringArray   An optional set of path=key overrides to set or remove --overrides-file string           An optional file of Score overrides to merge in --publish stringArray             An optional set of HOST_PORT:<ref>:CONTAINER_PORT to publish on the host system.

 Global Flags:
       --quiet           Mute any logging output